-Rules, schmules…artists love to toss any rules impressed upon them out the window in the name of creativity.
+Artists love to toss any rules impressed upon them out the window in the name of creativity.
 Whether it be ignoring a No Trespassing sign or breaking all rules when it comes to composition, that is their prerogative.
 Sometimes art is better for it, sometimes it isn’t, but he consensus is, typically, that fundamentals are a foundation for art; learn them, then do your own thing.
-Recently, we’ve posted a few articles featuring a few compositional rule breakers, but are there rules you should not break?
-Specifically rules of composition for video?
+We’ve posted many articles featuring a few compositional rules, but are there rules you should not break?
+Specifically rules of video composition?
+According to the video, here are 5 rules of composition you should not break.

 The 180 degree rule helps establish continuity between shots, making this one of the most important rules of composition for video.
 When filming opposite angles, the camera should only shoot from one side of the line and never cross the 180 degree line in order to film the other angle.
 Otherwise, the characters will be looking the wrong way and you’ll break the continuity of the shot.